Continually Updated Clinical Reference

 Treatment

 In view of the benign nature of the condition, intensive therapy is unnecessary.
 In the case of infrequent nocturnal partial seizures, withholding AEDs is reasonable if the child and family are comfortable with this approach.
-One study found that seizure frequency and duration and prevalence of active epilepsy were no different between treated and untreated patients with BECCT.
+There is insufficient evidence about the medium to longer term effects on seizure control, the optimum antiepileptic drug treatment and the effects of AED treatment on cognition.
+[35]

 Although most patients respond to a low dose of a single drug, a few have seizures that are highly drug resistant.
-No correlation is known between resistance to AEDs and final outcome.
+No correlation is known between resistance to AEDs and outcome.

 Duration of treatment may be shorter in some cases than epilepsy in general, and AEDs may be discontinued successfully in patients with normal EEG findings who have been seizure free for more than 2 years.